zanuka/leaderport-core-ui/README.md

 Product Description: LeaderPort transforms your browser into a command center for real-time rankings.
 Whether you're tracking top-performing stocks, leading sports scores, trending cryptocurrencies, or competitive metrics, LeaderPort serves as your all-in-one portal to performance leadership.
 With customizable dashboards and instant updates, you'll always know what's leading the pack across any domain that matters to you.

-Marketing Hook: In a world of endless data, LeaderPort is your compass to what's winning.
-From Wall Street to the World Series, never miss a leader in motion.

 ## Browser Extension Strategy